International-Data-Spaces-Association/idsa/README.md

 The IDS Knowledge Base is a step-by-step guide on [How to Build Data Spaces](./how-to-build-data-spaces/README.md) on the foundation of IDS.
 This community-driven knowledge base is a place to gather and share information.
 New contributions are always very welcome.
 If you are interested in sharing your experiences with the community, please start with the [contribution guidelines](/CONTRIBUTING.md).

 :triangular_flag_on_post: Part of the IDS Knowledge Base is also available on the IDSA website [docs.internationaldataspaces.org](https://docs.internationaldataspaces.org/knowledge-base/) where you will find lean and brief information on the most popular topics about IDS technologies.

+:triangular_flag_on_post: In IDSA Github, you may also check [this repository](https://github.com/International-Data-Spaces-Association/OPENDEI-Building-Blocks) that lists the building blocks developed in OPEN DEI project as result of Task Force 1 Iteration 2.

 #
 ## IDSA AT A GLANCE <a name="IDSA-at-a-Glance"></a>